-Lyn Mynott founded Thyroid UK and is our Chief Executive Officer and Chair of the Board.
+Lyn Mynott founded Thyroid UK and is Chief Executive Officer and Chair of the Board.

-Peter is a long standing trustee of Thyroid UK.
-After 39 years of service with Rolls Royce as a Electronics Engineer (now retired), he brings a technical approach to thyroid problems.
+Peter is a long-standing trustee of Thyroid UK.
+After 39 years of service with Rolls Royce as an Electronics Engineer (now retired), he brings a technical approach to thyroid problems.

 In 2010 he wrote a hypothesis paper entitled “Effect of Exogenous Thyroid Hormone Intake on the Interpretation of Serum TSH Test Results” which was published by the late Dr J C Lowe in his on-line journal Thyroid Science.
 This attracted the attention of endocrinologist Professor Rudolf Hoermann, a leading thyroid researcher, and Mel Rowe, an American thyroid patient.
-This lead to Peter co-authoring a paper written from the patient’s perspective entitled “The Diagnosis and Treatment of Hypothyroidism” – this paper resides on the Thyroid UK website.
+This lead to Peter co-authoring a paper written from the patient’s perspective entitled “The Diagnosis and Treatment of Hypothyroidism”.

 “I support Thyroid UK because they provide the right information people need to regain their health.
 I assist Thyroid UK in preparing patient information.”

 Sara Parker specialises in excellence in business leadership, behaviours and information.
 She is the UK Partner at CMi in London providing mentoring to business leaders, a consultant at BoardClic, the leading provider of digital Board evaluations, and at Board Intelligence, the leading specialist in enabling better decision-making in the Boardroom.